-O1.
-Prevent sediment polluting creeks during construction of the development.
+OI.
+To prevent sediment polluting creeks during construction of the development.

-- C1.
-Prior to construction a sediment and erosion control strategy will be developed in accordance with the "Blue Book" 2004 and Council's requirements.
-See DCP Part G for Council's requirements. - C2.
+- CI.
+Prior to construction a sediment and erosion control strategy will be developed in accordance with the "Blue Book" 2004 and Holroyd City Council Requirements .
+See DCP Part A clause 13.0 (Erosion and Sediment Control) for Council's requirements. - C2.
 Sediment and Erosion control plans are required for new developments to prevent pollution of the creeks during the construction phase of the development.
-The plans are required to be prepared in accordance with the Managing Urban Stormwater guidelines including the Managing Urban Stormwater: Soils and Construction published by the Department of Housing.
+The plans are required to be prepared in accordance with the Managing Urban Stormwater guidelines including the Managing Urban Stormwater: Soils and Construction published by the Department of Housing. - C3.

-- C3.
 Stage development activities to minimise land disturbance. - C4.
 Limit earthworks and disturbance of stable rehabilitated landforms. - C5.
 Divert clean run-off from upstream areas around disturbed areas. - C6.
 Stabilise and vegetate areas immediately following the completion of works. - C7.
 Provide temporary sediment basins, fences, catch drains, check dams and other structures to collect and treat run-off from disturbed areas. - C8.
 Monitor discharges from sediment basins and flocculation as required to limit TSS concentrations in water discharged from the basins to 50 mg/L. - C9.
 Provide vegetated buffer strips around all water bodies and drainage channels. - C10.
-Temporarily stabilise stockpiles and disturbed areas exposed for more than 15 days. - C11.
-Restrict vehicle access to designated entry and exits. - 2.7.2 Stormwater management after development
+Temporarily stabilise stockpiles and disturbed areas exposed for more than 15 days. - CII.
+Restrict vehicle access to designated entry and exits.